 Habitat: Narrow-leaf Sedge grows from a rhizomatous root system forming dense tussocks, not colonies, in moist woodland areas, woodland opening and flood plains.
 The species handles wet to mesic moisture conditions, grows in full sun if in wet conditions otherwise it grows also in partial sun to shade in wet-mesic to mesic areas.

 Names: The genus name, Carex, is from the Latin, being the old name for Sedges.
-The species, grisea, means 'gray'.
+The species, grisea, means 'gray' - obscure as to which part of the plant is considered gray.
 The author name for the plant classification - ‘Wahlenb.’ refers to Georg Wahlenberg (1780-1851) Swedish naturalist, professor of botany and medicine at Uppsala University.
 His work focused on plant taxonomy and geography, one of the first to do so.
 A major work was Flora lapponica.
 The common names given to this sedge over time leave much to be desired.
 As sedges go, this species is not narrow-leaved and the leaves are not gray.
 Ambiguous Sedge may be the best as it is often confused with C. amphibola as explained below.

 Comparisons: Narrow-leaf Sedge is classified in the sedge section Griseae wherein the species form dense clumps from short to long rhizomatous root systems, have staminate terminal spikes and pistillate to sometimes androgynous lateral spikes on racemose inflorescences with bracts leaf-like.
 Perigynia are erect to spreading, usually smooth surfaces, rounded, tapering on both ends with an abrupt beak or none at all.
 Achenes are smaller than the perigynia bodies, 3 angled, with a long pointed tip.